Rei-SwitchBot/faq/en-us/Meter.md

 The Meters use BLE to communicate, so on their own, they are limited to Bluetooth range (e.g. around the house - like a Bluetooth speaker).

-If you would like to monitor SwitchBot Meters remotely (e.g. away from the house), you need to use them in conjunction with a SwitchBot Hub Mini, which relays the data of any in-range SwitchBot Meters to the internet using your local Wi-Fi.
+If you would like to monitor SwitchBot Meters remotely (e.g. away from the house), you need to use them in conjunction with a SwitchBot Hub (Plus/Mini), which relays the data of any in-range SwitchBot Meters to the internet using your local Wi-Fi.

-If you have a SwitchBot Hub Mini, you can turn on the Cloud Service for the Meter.
+If you have a SwitchBot Hub (Plus/Mini), you can turn on the Cloud Service for the Meter.
 It means your data is always being uploaded and backed up automatically and boosts the speed when you check historical data (via the Internet).
 With Cloud Service enabled, the Meter also works with Alexa, Google Assistant, Siri Shortcuts, and IFTTT.

-If you have a SwitchBot Hub Mini near your Meter, you can make all SwitchBot products work together, e.g. when the temperature is too high, it will turn on the air conditioner with the SwitchBot Hub Mini via infrared, or turn on a Fan with the Bot (by mechanically pushing a button).
+If you have a SwitchBot Hub (Plus/Mini) near your Meter, you can make all SwitchBot products work together, e.g. when the temperature is too high, it will turn on the air conditioner with the SwitchBot Hub (Plus/Mini) via infrared, or turn on a Fan with the Bot (by mechanically pushing a button).

 Note: